Build MIOpen from source#

 Setting the install location#

-By default, the install location is set to /opt/rocm
+By default, the install location is set to /opt/rocm.
+To change this, use CMAKE_INSTALL_PREFIX:

 cmake -DMIOPEN_BACKEND=HIP -DCMAKE_INSTALL_PREFIX=<miopen-installed-path> ..